 1 zettabyte (ZB)

 1 yottabyte (YB)

 As shown in the chart above, we can express a thousand bytes as one kilobyte, 1000 kilobytes as one megabyte, and so on, just like in SI units.
 However, for a very long time, this conversion does not hold.
 Since data measurement follows the binary system, which uses powers of 2, a kilobyte used to be equivalent to 210 bytes or 1,024 bytes.
 On the other hand, a megabyte is equal to 1,024 kilobytes, and so on.
 Nowadays, we commonly use 1,000 (or the SI conversion) instead of 1,024 (binary conversion) to convert these units.
 However, new prefixes have been developed for binary conversion in case we need to use them.
 These prefixes are shown in the table below.

-You can also learn more about this in the "What is the difference between Mb and Mib" section of our video file size calculator.
+You can also learn more about this in the "" section of our video file size calculator.

 Why we download computer files

 Files cannot always be in just one computer or machine.
 When we take a picture using a digital camera, we need to have a way to transfer the picture file to a computer and then to a printer to end up with the image printed on a piece of paper.
 With that said, several ways have been developed for us to be able to transfer digital files from one device to another.
 The simplest way to transfer a file is through a data cable specifically made to transmit data.